 Simplifying your life with Guitar Chord Theory

-Because it’s often easier to check out the jazz guitar chord theory equivalents instead of changing all of the notes within a simple 7th chord, that’s exactly what we’ll do below in
+It’s often easier to check out the jazz guitar chord theory equivalents instead of changing all of the notes within a simple 7th chord, and that’s exactly what we’ll do below in part 3.

 This part deals exclusively with common chord equivalents.
 Guitar chord theory becomes really easy once you understand that certain chords are “interchangeable”.
 Sometimes, they contain exactly the same notes, and other times they contain another chord’s extensions.

-about building triads, basic seventh chords and *the idea* behind extensions.
+- You should know- about building triads, basic seventh chords, and *the idea* behind extensions.
 If not, please read the previous parts of this article.

 - Important- Most recorded jazz over the past 50 years employs chords harmonized to the 9th (minimum).
 The basic 7th chords are the foundation in guitar chord theory for jazz, but in real life when jazz musicians play, they always use extensions.
 As a result, learning jazz chords like this (at least to this extent: 1-3-5-7-9) has become crucial.